10up/wp-local-docker-v2/README.md

 `10updocker upgrade <hostname>` will upgrade all services associated with a preexisting environment.

 This command will assist you with keeping your environments up to date with the most recent upstream changes.

-If you are running an environment that was created before `v2.6.0`, we recommend upgrading your environment for a noticeable performance increase.
+If the environment was created before `v2.6.0`, we recommend upgrading your environment for a noticeable performance increase.

+If the environment was created before `v3.0.1`, this will update the elasticsearch image.
+When updating the elasticsearch image, we need to delete the docker volume so you will need to reindex after running this command.
 ### Elasticsearch

 If you have enabled Elasticsearch for a particular environment, you can send requests from the host machine to the